All Episodes

 And also after the subpoena, backups of the Platte River server were manually deleted.

-Now, director, hopefully that list is substantially accurate because it comes from your own documents.
+Now, Director, hopefully that list is substantially accurate because it comes from your own documents.

-My question to you is this any one of those in that very, very long list to me says obstruction of justice collectively.
+Any one of those in that very, very long list to me says obstruction of justice.

-They scream obstruction of justice.
+Collectively, they scream obstruction of justice.

 So that just outlines in every bit of detail.